wamp-proto/wamp-proto/rfc/text/advanced/ap_pubsub_subscription_meta_api.md

 ###### wamp.subscription.on_delete

 Fired when a subscription is deleted after the last session attached to it has been removed.
-The event payload consists of positional arguments:
+The event payload consists of three positional arguments:

 * `session|id`: ID of the last session being removed from a subscription.
 * `subscription|id`: ID of the subscription being deleted.
+* `topic|uri`: The URI of the topic.

 #### Subscription Meta-Procedures